YerardinPerlaza/shell_testing/README.md

 ## Configuration

-You must have a compilation in the root of your "simple_shell" folder it does not matter the location of your simple shell folder
+You must have a compilation in the root of your "simple_shell" folder.
+It does not matter the location of your simple shell folder

 ## Run